 In December 2012, the District filed six petitions with the SWRCB to update its service area maps and to further clarify the District's Mokelumne River project operations.
-The SWRCB plans to act on these additional petitions at the same time as it processes the time extension petition on the permit.
 On December 31, 2013, the SWRCB posted a public notice of the additional petitions, which commenced a 30-day comment period.
 Six protests were filed challenging these additional petitions, one of which was resolved shortly thereafter.
 The remaining five protests were filed by the same entities that protested the District's time extension permit petition.
-As part of the settlement agreement entered into by the District and the protestors as referenced above, the protestors agreed to withdraw their protests and agreed not to challenge the District's EIR under CEQA.
-The settlement agreement also provides for the parties to work jointly in connection with certain projects and agreements involving water deliveries, storage, groundwater banking and a groundwater demonstration project to improve regional water supply reliability.
-The SWRCB is expected to consider the settlement agreement and the petitions in early 2015.
+As part of the November 2014 settlement agreement entered into by the District and the protestors as referenced above, the protestors agreed to withdraw their protests.
+As a result of the settlement agreement, the remaining protests to the District's time extension petition, and to the District's petitions to update and clarify the permit, have been dismissed.